Getting Over a Breakup2026-03-12 ยท 7 min read

 What to Do Instead: The Real Path Forward

-If you're struggling to move forward and the urge to contact keeps winning, it might help to work with proven frameworks that address the root attachment patterns.
-Try The Ex Factor 2.0, Get Your Ex Back** is a solid resource if you're genuinely considering reconciliation down the road, but first, give yourself the gift of real distance.
+If you're struggling to move forward and the urge to contact keeps winning, it may help to work with something that addresses the attachment pattern underneath it.
+The Ex Factor 2.0 is useful if reconciliation is still a serious question for you, but the first gift you need to give yourself is still distance.

 The Timeline: What Healing Actually Looks Like